 Studying and working within medical administration will give you access to careers in medical practices, specialist practices, skin cancer clinics, hospital administration, radiology, pathology, and all associated health practices such as physiotherapy, podiatry and others.
 And with the healthcare industry currently the fastest growing sector – and largest employer – in Australia, you’ll find that a medical receptionist course affords you many secure and rewarding career opportunities.

 The medical receptionist course offered by Medical Administration Training is a self-paced, online course, with students given up to 8-weeks in which to complete training.
-However, students can also attend training at selected venues, with dates for the medical receptionists course in Melbourne spread throughout the year.
+However, they can complete much sooner if they wish.
 And your age should not be a deterrent, with maturity presenting no barrier to employment in medical administration.

 What is the Course Content of the Medical Receptionist Course?

-Medical Administration Training’s medical receptionist course in Melbourne is available as both online, self-paced learning, or on select dates at our Melbourne venue.
-Both forms of learning cover the following modules:
+Medical Administration Training’s medical receptionist course in Melbourne is self-paced learning offered as either part-time or full-time online study and cover the following modules: